 Apartments Dolores, Roč 57, 52425 Roč, Croatia

 Peacefully set in historic little village of Roč, under the famous climbing area Kompanj, Apartments Dolores enjoy a green surrounding and offer fully equipped modern apartments with kitchen and terrace, as well as free WIFI and private parking.
 You can choose between a big apartment for 4-5 persons or a small one for 2.
-They are willing to pick you up on the nearest airports and drive you to the crags if desired.

 ROUTES (from left to right):